StackStorm/lint-configs/README.md

 # StackStorm Lint Configs

 This repository contains lint configs for different programming languages and tools (flake8, pylint, etc.) used by different StackStorm repositories.
-This repository is added as git submodule / subtree by all the repositories which utilize those configs.

 Configs are grouped in sub-directories by programming language.

+To use those configs, add this repository as a git subtree / submodule to the repository where you want to utilize those configs.